 Creating A Discord Account

 Setting up a Discord account is fairly self-explanatory, all you need is an email address to link it to.
 Once you have done so, take a look at our Beginners Guide on Discord to get your bearings.
+You can also find out How To Delete Your Discord Account if you decide that the platform isn’t for you after all.

 Discord servers are the basic structure of how online communities are organised.
 They are completely free to set up and as the server owner you get to control who may join your server, what permissions they have (chiefly determined by their “role” – see below), and have the power to ban people from your server, should you wish.
 Within a server you set up Discord channels, which are sort of like separate rooms in which people can either communicate via text, images, video or voice chat.